sergio78180/centreon/doc/en/user/configuration/10advanced_configuration/06traps.rst

 Very advanced configuration of the traps
 ----------------------------------------

-The **Advanced** tab serves to configure the behaviour of the handling process of the SNMP traps on its reception of the latter.
+The **Advanced** tab serves to configure the behavior of the handling process of the SNMP traps on its reception of the latter.

 .. image :: /images/user/configuration/10advanced_configuration/06advancedconfiguration.png
       :align: center